surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 12.1.0-rc.5 =
+= 12.1.0-rc.6 =

-(2022/04/01) Updated the PolyLang and WPML integration modules to provide post/term alternate languages for sitemaps (Premium edition).
+(2022/04/04) Fixed a possible PHP error in a cron job for required Schema properties.
+Updated the PolyLang and WPML integration modules to provide post/term alternate languages for sitemaps (Premium edition).

 = 12.0.0 =